Entropic pulling and diffusion diode in an It\^o process

-Entropic-pulling of a meso-scale object from open space to a narrower one is beyond any scope under homogeneous diffusion making such a phenomenon counter-intuitive.
-In the present paper, we are going to illustrate effects of a new source of entropy arising out of coordinate-dependent diffusion \cite{bhattacharyay2023equilibrium}.
-The presence of this entropy eventually could give rise to an entropic-force which could drag a Brownian particle or a mesoscopic object towards a region of higher damping despite the region of higher damping being a relatively constricted space.
+Entropic-pulling of a meso-scale object from open space to a narrower one is beyond any scope under homogeneous diffusion and that makes such a phenomenon counter-intuitive.
+In the present paper, we are going to illustrate effects of a new source of entropy arising out of coordinate-dependent diffusion \cite{bhattacharyay2023equilibrium} under It\^o's convention.
+The presence of this entropy eventually could give rise to an entropic-force which would drag a Brownian particle or a mesoscopic object towards a region of higher damping despite the region of higher damping being a relatively constricted space.
 In general, coordinate-dependent diffusion is a hydrodynamic effect, where a Brownian particle experiences enhanced damping near an interface or wall than that it undergoes in the bulk.
-This makes the particle spend more time near a wall compared to that in the bulk and this phenomenon can be understood in terms of this new inhomogeneity-entropy arising out of coordinate dependence of diffusion.
+This makes the particle spend more time near a wall compared to that in the bulk (in an It\^o process) and this phenomenon can be understood in terms of an inhomogeneity-entropy arising out of coordinate dependence of diffusion.
 We demonstrate working of this entropic-force, in the present paper, in two classes of phenomenon.
 These two phenomena are (1) {\it diffusion-diode} and (2) {\it chain-pulling} through a pore.

 In the absence of coordinate-dependent diffusion, diffusive transport is always driven by concentration gradients.
-However, in the presence of diffusivity gradient, the gradient can force a diffusive transport even against concentration gradient.
-If one imagines that the concentration gradient is representing a driving field for current in the presence of coordinate dependent diffusion, then, until this driving force overcomes the barrier of the diffusion gradient it will not be able to cause substantial transport in its direction.
+However, in the presence of diffusivity gradient, {\it in an It\^o process}, the gradient can force a diffusive transport even against concentration gradient.
+If one imagines in such a process that the concentration gradient is representing a driving field for current then, until this driving force overcomes the barrier of the diffusion gradient it will not be able to cause substantial transport in its direction.
 This, however, is not the case when the concentration gradient and the diffusion gradient are in the same direction.
-The operating principle of a diffusion-diode would be based on cooperation/opposition of these two gradients and can be realized in the presence of coordinate dependence of diffusion.
+The operating principle of a diffusion-diode would be based on cooperation/opposition of these two gradients and can be realized in the presence of coordinate dependence of diffusion as an It\^o process.